sitrox/schemacop/README_V3.md

   When set to `true`, this node also accepts strings that can be casted to a number, e.g. the values `'0.1'` or `'3.1415'`.
 Please note that you can only validate numbers which are in the `Integer` or `Float` format, i.e. values like `'1.5r'` or `'(4 + 0i)'` will not work.
 Blank strings will be treated equally as `nil`.
+Strings will be parsed with base 10, so only decimal numbers are allowed.
+Leading zeroes will be ignored.

 #### Examples